kisslinux/repo/README.md

 ## Repository signing

-This is my (*Dylan Araps'*) public key which will be used for repository signing.
 Repository signing is now fully functional, however it is opt-in (*for now*).

 See [link](https://github.com/kisslinux/kiss/issues/60#issuecomment-538341425) for how to enable repository signing.